thanyarad/Tailor-Database/README.md

-Here's a sample README file for your SmartStitch project on GitHub:

----

 # SmartStitch

 SmartStitch is a full-stack web application designed to streamline the interaction between tailors and their clients.
 It provides a user-friendly platform for managing client measurements, placing garment orders, and ensuring efficient communication.